Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 These come as two parts, the contact part and a magnet.
 The contact part consists of a small plastic module containing a reed switch (a miniature switch enclosed in a thin glass tube) which is mounted on the door jamb or window frame.
 The magnet part is fixed to the door, or window sash / casement so that it is close to the contact part when the door or window is closed.
 This keeps the reed switch in a closed state.
 When a window is opened, the magnet moves away from the contact and the reed switch opens.

 Contacts don't require power and only 2 cores of a cable are required, however if 6 core cable is used, 2 unused cores in the cable can be used for powering additional sensors added to the loop at a later stage.
-Usually they don't have tamper contacts either, however 2 of the cores can be wired to tamper contacts in junction boxes or sensors, during modifications/upgrade to the system.
+Sometimes they don't have tamper contacts either, however 2 of the cores can be wired to tamper contacts in junction boxes or sensors, during modifications/upgrade to the system.
 Shock sensors and magnetic contacts are also available as a combined unit.

 These sensors use an element sensitive to human body heat.
 When someone walks in front of the sensor, electronics in the device opens a microswitch which triggers an alarm.